Panasonic NN-SN686S Thermal Fuse Blown — Step-by-Step Guide

 Step 4: Locating the Thermal Fuse

 The thermal fuse in the Panasonic NN-SN686S is located on the upper right portion of the internal frame, typically mounted to the air duct housing near the magnetron cooling fan.
-It appears as a small cylindrical component, approximately 1 inch long, with two wire terminals.
-The fuse is usually white or cream-colored with temperature markings visible on the housing.
+It appears as a small cylindrical component, approximately one inch long, with two wire terminals.
+The fuse is usually white or cream-colored with temperature markings on the housing.
 It may be secured with a small metal bracket or simply held in place by the connecting wires.

 Step 5: Testing the Current Thermal Fuse